Contact me via EmailContact me via FacebookContact me via TwitterContact me via LinkedInContact me via InstagramRead my stories on Medium

 Spotlight

-I am thrilled to be the inaugural guest of a series on The Thrill Begins, ITW's 'zine for debut authors, called Deal Diary.
-It kicked off last week with my first entry, which will give you more tidbits about my upcoming trip, and other aspects of being less than four months out from the release of my fourth book.
+I am thrilled and honored to be the inaugural guest of a series on The Thrill Begins, ITW's 'zine for debut authors, called Deal Diary.
+It kicked off last week with my first entry, which will give you a few more tidbits about my upcoming trip, and other aspects of being less than four months out from the release of my fourth book.

 Wicked River